 Summary of broadband development in the Netherlands

 The Dutch Digitalisation Strategy and the Connectivity Action Plan comply with the Gigabit Society targets.
-The Netherlands is one of the top ranking member states in terms of NGA coverage and aims to remain the European digital leader providing high-quality connectivity that serves a wide range of demands and is available at competitive prices anytime and everywhere.
-Currently, almost 98% of urban and rural areas in the Netherlands have been covered with NGA network (min.
-30 Mbps).
+The Netherlands is one of the top ranking member states in terms of broadband coverage and aims to remain the European digital leader providing high-quality connectivity that serves a wide range of demands and is available at competitive prices anytime and everywhere.

 National broadband strategy and policy